History of the Indiana Pacers: 2005–2006

+2006–2007

 The 2006 offseason saw big changes to the Pacers roster.
 They drafted Shawne Williams and James White.
-Additionally on July 1, 2006 they completed a sign-and-trade with starting small forward Peja Stojaković to the New Orleans Hornets for a $100 million (sic) trade exception.
+Additionally on July 1, 2006, they completed a sign-and-trade with starting small forward Peja Stojaković to the New Orleans Hornets for a $100 million (sic) trade exception.
 The trade raised questions around the league, as Stojakovic was a free agent and did not need to be traded for.
 Some believe the Hornets made the trade so the Pacers could use the exception to re-acquire Al Harrington in a sign-and-trade, keeping the top free agent away from the Western Conference.
 On August 22 the Pacers completed the trade for Harrington and John Edwards in exchange for a future first round pick.

 In July, forward Austin Croshere was traded to the Dallas Mavericks for guard/forward Marquis Daniels.
 The Pacers also made another trade with the Mavericks acquiring Darrell Armstrong, Rawle Marshall, and Josh Powell in exchange for Anthony Johnson.
 The team lost Fred Jones and Scot Pollard via free agency, to the Toronto Raptors and the Cleveland Cavaliers, respectively.

-Another move saw the Pacers sign Euro League Player Maceo Baston who previously teamed with former Pacer Šarūnas Jasikevičius on Israeli's premier team, Maccabi Tel Aviv.
+Another move saw the Pacers sign Euroleague Player Maceo Baston, who previously teamed with former Pacer Šarūnas Jasikevičius on Israeli's premier team, Maccabi Tel Aviv.

 However, the "restoration project" took a major image hit when player Stephen Jackson and some teammates decided to visit a strip club on October 6, 2006.
 Upon leaving the club, Jackson was involved in an argument during which he was hit by a car.
 In response, Stephen pulled a gun out and fired off a warning shot.
 The Pacers finished the 2006–07 season as one of the worst seasons in team history.
 For the Pacers, who finished with a 35–47 records, nearly everything that could have gone wrong did.
 The turning point of the season would be the 11-game losing streak that started around the all-star break.
-Injuries to Jermaine O'Neal and Marquis Daniels, a lack of a solid back up point guard, the blockbuster trade midway through the season that interrupted the team chemistry, poor defensive efforts, and being the NBA's worst offensive team were the main reasons leading to the team's struggles.
+Injuries to Jermaine O'Neal and Marquis Daniels, a lack of a solid backup point guard, the blockbuster trade midway through the season that interrupted the team chemistry, poor defensive efforts, and being the NBA's worst offensive team were the main reasons leading to the team's struggles.
 The April 15 loss to New Jersey Nets knocked the Pacers out of the playoffs for the first time since the 1996–1997 season.

-On January 17, 2007, the Indiana Pacers traded Al Harrington, Stephen Jackson, Šarūnas Jasikevičius, and Josh Powell to the Golden State Warriors for forward Troy Murphy, forward/guard Mike Dunleavy, Jr., forward Ike Diogu, and guard Keith McLeod.
+On January 17, 2007, the Indiana Pacers traded Al Harrington, Stephen Jackson, Šarūnas Jasikevičius, and Josh Powell to the Golden State Warriors for forward Troy Murphy, forward/guard Mike Dunleavy Jr., forward Ike Diogu, and guard Keith McLeod.